arleigh418/Web-Crawler/README.md

 ## Selenium
 #### https://news.cnyes.com/news/cat/tw_stock  (鉅亨網_台股) -->Gihun_bug

-*This Gihun_Bug is limited by this website , so it can just get almost 2 month news by selenium , but I provide another unrestricted version,but it cost lots of time,I'm tryinge to let it better.Please refer Gihun_bug2.
+*This Gihun_Bug is limited by this website , so it can just get almost 2 month news by selenium, and you also need to choose date by yourself first  .
+I provide another unrestricted version , but it cost lots of time , I'm tryinge to let it better .
+Please refer Gihun_bug2.

 #### https://www.ptt.cc/bbs/facelift/index.html  (ptt_facelift版) -->ptt_bug